Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch01_Geometry_basics.md

 ## Points, lines, and planes (Puntos, líneas, y planos)
 [Ch01_S01](https://www.ck12.org/reader/reader-index.html#section/2932917/1.1/9549314)

-Geometry (Geometría) means the study of shapes and their spatial properties.
-Spatial refering to the space occupied by the shapes, or their location with regards to one another.
+Geometry (Geometría) means the study of figures and their spatial properties.
+Spatial refering to the space occupied by the figures, or their location with regards to one another.

+(Figura)
+**Figure**: a geometric object that occupies space.

 (Diagrama)
-**Diagram**: a picture or drawing used to show shapes and their geometry.
+**Diagram**: a picture or drawing used to show figures and their geometry.

+(Forma de una figura)
+**Shape of a figure**: the form of the figure.

+(Tamaño de una figura)
+**Size of a figure**: the amount of space occupied by the figure.

 (Punto)
-**Point**: a single piece of space that has no extension, i.e. a shape with zero dimensions.
+**Point**: a single piece of space that has no extension, i.e. a figure with zero dimensions.
 Points are used to indicate locations in space, they are represented with dots in diagrams.
 [Points in space image code](Programs/Ch01/S01_01_Points_in_space_image.py)
 ![Points in space image](Images/Ch01/S01_01_Points_in_space.png) *Points in space*